KudosGomi/KudosGomi/README.md

 ## Hey there, I'm Kevin!

-- 🌎 2x First generation achievements
+- 🌎 2x First Generation Ascendancy
 - 💻 Recently graduated with a BS degree in Computer Science with a minor in physics ⚛️
 - 🏓 Currently developing my own version control program out of impulse, call it working on my agile development workflow ...
+- 🥖 2022 Goals: Land my first technical software developing job & build projects that immensely enhance my skill assets 🧰🔧
+- 🌱 I’m looking to collaborate & would love to find a mentor to learn and chat with ☕️
 - ␂ A bit late at starting but wish me luck 🚀🌖
-- 🥖 2022 Goals: Land my first technical software developing job & build projects that immensely  enhance my skill assets ⚒
-- 🌱 I’m looking to collaborate & would love to find a mentor to learn and chat with 👥

 ## Connect with me on LinkedIn and HackerRank: